1992 United States Senate elections: Special elections

 In these special elections, the winners were elected and seated in the fall of 1992.
 Elections are sorted by election date then state and class.

 Elections leading to the next Congress

 In these general elections, the winners were elected for the term beginning January 3, 1993; ordered by state.

 All of the elections involved the Class 3 seats.

 Closest races

 In thirteen races, the margin of victory was under 10%.

 Illinois was the tipping point state, decided by a margin of 10%.

 Alabama

-Incumbent Democrat Richard Shelby won re-election to a second term, beating Richard Sellers, conservative activist.
+Incumbent Democrat Richard Shelby won re-election to a second term, beating Richard Sellers, a conservative activist.

 Alaska

 Incumbent Republican Frank Murkowski sought re-election to a third term in the United States Senate.
 Tony Smith, the Democratic nominee and a former Commissioner of Economic Development, won his party's nomination in a crowded primary and faced off against Murkowski in the general election.
 Though Murkowski was held to a lower vote percentage than he received six years prior, he was ultimately re-elected.